-In the last decade, bitcoin has emerged from a digital currency into a global asset class.
-As Martin Baumann, co-founder and managing partner at CMCC Global, the first blockchain technology-focused venture capital fund in Hong Kong tells International Finance in an exclusive interview, it is a phenomenal invention with no borders, run by a decentralised network and effectively governed by a computing algorithm.
-And in a perpetually declining global economy, it might be the new gold – the last safe-haven asset for global investors.
+In the last decade, bitcoin has emerged from an experimental digital currency into a global asset class.
+As Martin Baumann, co-founder and managing partner at CMCC Global, the first blockchain technology-focused venture capital fund in Hong Kong tells International Finance in an exclusive interview, it is a phenomenal invention, Bitcoin has no borders, it is run by a decentralised network and effectively governed by a computing algorithm.
+And in a declining global economy, it might become the new gold—the last safe-haven asset for global investors.

-The only things that bitcoin investors seek are low price volatility and greater access to investment.
-After taking into account the persisting complexities in bitcoin investment such as purchasing and safekeeping, CMCC Global has launched Asia’s first bitcoin mutual fund Liberty Bitcoin Fund for accredited investors.
+After taking into account the persisting complexities of a bitcoin investment such as purchasing and safekeeping, CMCC Global has launched Asia’s first bitcoin mutual fund, the Liberty Bitcoin Fund, which is accessible only to accredited investors.

 Martin tells us how bitcoin investors can benefit from the fund’s provision of institutional-grade access to bitcoin.

-Also, a Hong Kong Stock Exchange-listed custodian protects all the bitcoins in the company’s custody and they are also covered by insurance.
+Also, a Hong Kong Stock Exchange-listed custodian protects all bitcoins in the Liberty Bitcoin Fund and assets are fully covered by insurance.
 Martin speaks about the value proposition of a bitcoin mutual fund, the short term and long term bitcoin price outlooks, why bitcoin as just a store of value might itself be a good thing, and the optimal approach governments and regulators can take toward bitcoin.

 International Finance: For an investor is the fact that bitcoin prices are not correlated to other assets an advantage?